-When we started this project in 2024, our goal was to understand how pro-Israel interests influence Mississippi politics.
-What we uncovered reaches far beyond the anti-democratic intervention of a single foreign state.
-In the research below, you’ll read about Israeli prime ministers and Israeli agencies with a hand in Mississippi.
-But more, you’ll see how military contractors, corporate interests, and a national network of ultra-conservative think tanks tied to the billionaire-funded policy group ALEC (the American Legislative Exchange Council) have purchased the political will of Mississippi’s elected representatives.
+For now, LobbyWatch Mississippi is an answer to the initial question: When Mississippi invests more in foreign wars than local needs, who is responsible?
+Below, you’ll see how military contractors, corporate interests, and a national network of ultra-conservative think tanks tied to the billionaire-funded policy group ALEC (the American Legislative Exchange Council) have purchased the political will of Mississippi’s elected representatives.
 You’ll see a record of their donations, their lunch meetings and happy hours, and the lineage between greased palms and the corrupted legislation that followed.
-Before you sit back and leave politics to the politicians, ask yourself whose interests your electeds are really serving.
-Ask yourself, who owns your rep?

 Here we spotlight 40 Mississippi politicians–all six congresspeople and 34 state leaders.
 The state-level leaders are those who stand out for their links to ALEC, its affiliated think-tanks, military contractors, or for their sponsorship of pro-Israel bills.
 These individuals are simply a starting point to dig deeper into all of our electeds.